-Divorce applications can only be made online via the Federal Circuit Court of Australia Court Portal.
+Joint Divorce Applications can only be made online via the Federal Circuit and Family Court of Australia Court Portal.
 E-filing is a simple and cost effective way to apply for your divorce.
-The Federal Circuit Court of Australia website provides step-by-step instructions on how to complete your divorce application.
+The Federal Circuit and Family Court of Australia website provides step-by-step instructions on how to complete your divorce application.

-The Federal Circuit Court of Australia has the power to grant divorces under the Family Law Act 1975 (Cth).
+The court has the power to grant divorces under the Family Law Act 1975 (Cth).
 If you need to make a decision about a property/financial settlement, it is important to finalise these matters first, whether by Consent Orders or commencing court proceedings.

-If you have already applied to the court for a divorce or are already divorced, please be aware of the time limits.
-If you have any questions about e-filing your divorce application, please contact us.
+If you have already applied to the court for a divorce or are already divorced, please be aware of the time limits that apply.
+If you have any questions about e-filing your divorce application, please contact The Legal Drafter.

 You can apply for a divorce in Australia if either you or your spouse: